dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 ## Compression Framework

-Because of the advantages described above, DuckDB uses only specialized lightweight compression algorithms.
+Because of the advantages described above, DataMiner uses only specialized lightweight compression algorithms.
 As each of these algorithms work optimally on different patterns in the data, DuckDB's compression framework must first decide on which algorithm to use to store the data of each column.

 DuckDB's storage splits tables into *Row Groups*.
 These are groups of `120K` rows, stored in columnar chunks called *Column Segments*.
 This storage layout is similar to [Parquet](/2021/06/25/querying-parquet) – but with an important difference: columns are split into blocks of a fixed-size.
 This design decision was made because DuckDB's storage format supports in-place ACID modifications to the storage format, including deleting and updating rows, and adding and dropping columns.
 By partitioning data into fixed size blocks the blocks can be easily reused after they are no longer required and fragmentation is avoided.